TylorS/typed/apps/website/content/guides/forms-as-a-browser-contract.md

 explains why identifying the invalid field matters.
 Authors must provide useful labels, stable IDs, and correction instructions; Typed provides the field binding and generated error relationship.

-Description is a neutral visible host and creates no automatic association.
-In the current input implementation, the generated error description is authoritative; do not assume another `aria-describedby` in consumer props is merged with it.
-Put essential short constraints in the label or visible nearby text, or design a custom field relationship carefully.

-Whole-form validation checks current decoded values, clears errors on success, and copies its aggregate error message across fields on failure.
-A prior field decode error alone does not ensure submission fails if the retained decoded value still validates.
-When a workflow must reject any invalid draft, add that policy explicitly and test it.
-This distinction is especially important for programmatic submission and custom controls that do not use native validity checks.
+For custom descriptions or submission with invalid drafts, see the [Form reference](/explore/ui-form).
+It explains generated description IDs and why whole-form validation checks retained decoded values rather than every editing draft.

 ## Attach request work at the submission boundary

-The example handler updates a local preview, which makes the decoded result visible.
-To perform an actual request, return the service Effect from `onValidSubmit`.
-Root marks `submitting` during validation and the returned Effect and clears it on finalization.
-Binding it to Submit gives the user visible interaction feedback; it is not a cross-request lock or a server idempotency guarantee.
+The handler receives decoded values and updates the preview.
+To perform a request, return its Effect from `onValidSubmit`.
+Root keeps `submitting` true through validation and the returned Effect, then clears it on finalization.
+The example binds this state to the submit button.

-Choose recovery before launching remote work: retain entered values after a server rejection, explain what can be retried, and distinguish a business rejection from a transport failure.
-Form does not infer field errors from an HTTP response.
-Keep those errors within an explicit application model, and use an [Alert](/explore/ui-alert) only when the message warrants interruption.
-Do not launch a detached promise inside the callback and immediately return; Root can only track work represented by the returned Effect.

-This submit path reads decoded state, not native FormData.
-The separate `formDataToRecord` and `decodeFormData` APIs are useful when actual FormData is your boundary.
-In particular, native checkbox omission and disabled-field omission are not the same thing as a boolean or value already stored in form state.
+A detached promise would not be tracked.
+For remote failures, handle recovery in the returned Effect; [errors and recovery](/explore/fx-errors-and-recovery) covers that composition.

 ## Reset an editor rather than only its DOM